Britain to set out advice on how to prepare for 'no deal' Brexit

-LONDON (Reuters) - Britain will on Thursday publish a series of notes advising people and businesses how to protect themselves from the potential disruption of a ‘no deal’ break with the European Union.
+LONDON (Reuters) - Britain will on Thursday publish a series of notes advising people and businesses how to protect themselves from the potential disruption of a ‘no deal’ break with the European Union, from stockpiling drugs to new paperwork for trade.

 With less than eight months to go until March 29 when it leaves the bloc, Britain has yet to reach a divorce agreement with the EU.
 Negotiations resumed on Tuesday but diplomats in Brussels expect an informal deadline of October to be missed.